IoTArchitectureGroup/aws-iot-wisplet/README.md

 ## Verifying that your Wisplet is connecting to the IoT Architecture Group's AWS instance
 Although you will eventually re-configure the Wisplet Eval Kit to connect to your own AWS instance, you can at this point see it in operation while it is connected to the IoT Architecture Group's AWS instance.

-A free app exists for iOS and Android that you can use.
-Search for 'Wisplet' on either the Apple App Store or the Android Google Play store from your device and download the app.
-(Note that this is NOT the app whose code is in this github repository.)
+A free app exists for iOS and Android that you can use.  **Search for 'Wisplet' on either the Apple App Store or the Android Google Play store from your device and download the app.**  (Note that this is NOT the app whose code is in this github repository.)

 ![Wisplet app icon](documentation/wisplet_logo-100.png)

-Create an account using the app.
-A confirmation e-mail will be sent to the e-mail address you used.
-Click the confirmation link there to activate your account.
-Then log into your account using the app.
+Create an account using the app.  **A confirmation e-mail will be sent to the e-mail address you used.
+Click the confirmation link there to activate your account.**  Then log into your account using the app.

-Next you will need to add your Wisplet Eval Kit device to your account in the app.
+Next **you will need to add your Wisplet Eval Kit device to your account in the app**.
 Open the side-bar menu on the left side of the app screen.
 In the 'Device ID' field of the resulting form, enter the MAC ID from the sticker on your Wisplet Eval Kit.
 You can use either capital or lower-case letters for the alphabetic characters.

 Enter a meaningful name for the Wisplet Eval Kit in the 'Device name' field, then press 'Submit'.